nfrechette/acl/docs/fight_scene_performance.md

 ## As packaged

-When you install locally the Matinee fight scene from the marketplace, it has compression settings already pre-selected.
-These are the numbers from those default settings.
+When you download the Matinee fight scene from the marketplace, it comes with compression settings already pre-selected for you.
+The numbers below use these packaged settings.

+In an ideal world, we would like to always use the automatic compression settings as it selects the optimal result.
+However, it performs extremely poorly when the number of bones grows very large as it does with the *Main Trooper*.
+In a real production environment, less optimal settings will often be used in order to avoid having artists wait hours when importing animation changes.
+As such, the packaged settings are representative of real world production settings but they do not reflect the settings we would ideally like to use.

 | UE 4.15               | Trooper 1 | Trooper 2 | Trooper 3 | Trooper 4 | Main Trooper | Total    |
 | --------------------- | --------- | --------- | --------- | --------- | ------------ | -------- |